You've Finally Made It

 Sheesk, we've been waiting for you since March 20, 2019.
 Remember that week?

 I know, reading is boring, but please try.
-I know you want to be making music, but I hope this'll get you started leveling-up faster.
+I know you want to be making music, but let's get you started with the right approach first.

 My name is Gary Jugert and I've been teaching ukulele with a different pedagogical theory for a long time and it works.
 I think you should do what I do.
 Here's what you're getting yourself into:

 - You (yes YOU) can fix ukulele education in your community and change lots of people's lives for the better.

 - You don't need to be a great player.
 Beethoven probably wasn't the best trumpeter in his band.
-You just have to have a good plan.
+You just have to have a little gumption, and good plan.
 I give you those plans.

 Two things you won't find here:

 - Throw away those lyrics-n-chords sheets you got on the internet.
 They don't start you on the piano that way, and nobody should start their ukulele journey that way.
 Your students will get stuck with that approach.
 Start with melody and rhythm, not chords.

 - Simplified and dumbed-down music.
-Your job isn't to make things easy by singing pop song with the fewest number of musical skills possible.
-Your job (for yourself and your students) is to build toolboxes so you can play everything in lots of different ways.
+Our job isn't to make things easy by singing pop songs with the fewest number of musical skills possible.
+Our job (for yourself and your students) is to build toolboxes so you can play everything in lots of different ways.